gke/UAVXArm/README.md

 ###Videos and Builds###

-There are many many many videos of UAVX on our thread:
+There are many many many videos of UAVX on our RCG thread:

 http://www.rcgroups.com/forums/showthread.php?t=1093510&page=635#post31446892